edward-jazzhands/libraries/docs/ezpubsub/index.md

 A tiny, modern alternative to [Blinker](https://github.com/pallets-eco/blinker) – typed, thread-safe, and built for today’s Python.

 ezpubsub is an ultra-simple pub/sub library for Python.
 Its only goal is to make publishing and subscribing to events as easy and as safe as possible.
-No async complexity, no extra features, no dependencies—just clean, synchronous pub/sub that works anywhere.
+No async complexity, no extra features, no dependencies.
+Just clean, synchronous pub/sub that works anywhere

 ## Features